ALPHA PHI SIGMA

-ELIGIBILITY REQUIREMENTS: To be eligible for membership one must be a criminal justice student who has completed at least 40 credit hours, hold a 3.2 or better grade point average in all college level work and hold a 3.2 or better grade point average across four or more criminal justice courses applicable to the major.
-For membership one must be recommended by the advisor, complete an application, and remit national and local dues totaling $55 (make check payable to Upsilon Gamma Alpha).
+ELIGIBILITY REQUIREMENTS: To be eligible for membership one must be a criminal justice major who has completed at least 40 credit hours, holds a 3.2 or better grade point average in all college level work and a 3.2 or better grade point average across four or more 3000 level or above criminal justice courses applicable to the major.
+For membership one must be recommended by the advisor, complete an application, and remit one time national and local dues totaling $75 (make check payable to Upsilon Gamma Alpha).

 APPLICATIONS: Application materials may be found in the CJ Program Office and at the website of the National Office of Alpha Phi Sigma: http://www.alphaphisigma.org/

-NOTE: The APS National Office will NOT accept applications and dues directly from individuals - all application correspondence must come from the UGA Chapter Advisor - please return your application materials and check to the CJ Office.
+NOTE: The APS National Office will NOT accept applications and dues directly from individuals - all application correspondence must come from the UGA Chapter Advisor - please return your application materials and personal check or money order to the CJ Office.

-DUES: Initial national organization dues are $50 paid upon submission of application for membership.
+DUES: One time national organization dues are $70 paid upon submission of the application for membership.
 An additional five dollars are charged as local chapter dues to defray the costs of the annual chapter dues to the national organization.

 Membership shall not be denied to any person because of age, race, sex, religion, handicap, or national origin.